-One key area of any community is the various roles people play.
-Many leaders must come to grips with the reality that they can’t do everything themselves.
+The roles of youth in the church are varied and many.
+Church leaders (including youth leaders) must realize they can’t do everything themselves.
 The positive side?
-Tweens and teens are well-qualified to fill many youth ministry roles and responsibilities.
+Tweens and teens are well-qualified to fill many youth ministry responsibilities and roles.

 Youth leaders need to appreciate this key truth.
 Every community member, from volunteer to new student, plays a unique role.
 Each has God-given gifts and can tackle a range of important tasks.